 A while ago, an article in the New York Times caught my eye: Roam, “an international housing network for digital nomads”, offers spaces not only for coworking, but also for co-living (Click the link below).
 Roam has residences in San Francisco, Miami, Bali, London and Tokyo.
-My wife and I decided to work from Tokyo for a week.
+My wife and I decided to both work from Tokyo for a week.
+Being part of Locatee I had the chance to make use of my “work wherver you want” week.

 Before heading to Tokyo, I discussed our projects for this week with my co-founder and team, to make sure we were all aligned.
 I re-scheduled my meetings and customer calls, defined clear goals for my remote week, and made sure that the infrastructure I had there allowed me to work on all the planned tasks.